nachomazzara/eip7702-poc/POST.md

 - Authorization: the object we just created and signed

-This transaction is sent by the relayer, not the EOA—so the user doesn't need to hold any ETH.
+This transaction is sent by the relayer, not the EOA, so the user doesn't need to hold any ETH.
 The EOA only needs to sign the delegation message; the relayer pays for gas and submits the transaction on-chain.

 * Construct a type-4 transaction (EIP-7702 compatible):